IbrahimAlAzhar/ibrahim.github.io/README.md

 section texts such as ‘Abstract,’ ‘Introduction,’ ‘Methodology,’ ‘Related Work,’ ‘Experiment’, and ’Conclusion.’
 We experimented with various LLMs such as BART, T5, Pegasus, GPT 3.5, GPT 4, Gemini, and added Retrieval Augmented Generation
 (RAG) with GPT 3.5 to generate the ‘limitation’ of research papers.
 We found that GPT 3.5 with RAG performs better than other models.
 We will extend our work by incorporating graph neural networks to generate limitations.
 - I. A. Azher, H. Alhoori, "Mitigating Visual Limitations of Research Papers" has been accepted at 2024 IEEE International Conference on Big Data (IEEE
 BigData 2024).
 In this work, we focus on visual-related limitations, which refer to issues like the clarity of charts, diagrams, unclear captions or descriptions, or methodological constraints in generating such visual and tabular data using multimodal LLM.
+- Christy Muasher-Kerwin, M Courtney Hughes, Michelle Foster, Ibrahim Al Azher, Hamed Alhoori. ``Exploring Large Language Models for Summarizing and Interpreting an Online Brain Tumor Support Forum."
+Sage Jounral.